Colin-Fredericks/edx_resource_bank/README.md

 Getting the interface working properly is a big priority.
 Right now some things are going to be completely unusable once we have 1000 different problems in here.

-Importing data via script, without having to type it all into the admin interface.
+Importing data via script, without having to type it all into the admin interface, will be an absolute necessity.

 Oddities and details
 --------------------